pyralog/molia/docs/architecture/zero-allocation-design.md

 # Zero-Allocation Design

-This document specifies a zero-allocation (or strictly bounded-allocation) strategy for the Molia DHT implementation.
-It complements `Modern-DHT-Blueprint-2025.md` by defining concrete budgets, structures, APIs, and verification methods to keep the hot paths allocation-free in steady state.
+This document specifies a zero-allocation (or strictly bounded-allocation) strategy for the Molia DHT implementation, defining concrete budgets, structures, APIs, and verification methods to keep the hot paths allocation-free in steady state.

 ---